ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/super-metroid/multiworld_en.md

 2. Click on the File menu and hover on **Lua Scripting**
 3. Click on **New Lua Script Window...**
 4. In the new window, click **Browse...**
-5. Select the `sniConnector.lua` file you downloaded above
+5. Select the `Connector.lua` file in the `Archipelago\SNI\lua` folder.
+    - Use x86 for 32-bit or x64 for 64-bit.

 ##### BizHawk